 Steps for Making Instant Pot Gravy

-- Turn the now empty pot on to saute mode – melt the 7 tbsp butter and then whisk in the heaping ⅓ cup of flour, making a roux.
+Turn the now empty pot on to sauté mode – melt the 7 tablespoon butter and then whisk in the heaping ⅓ cup of flour, making a roux.

 Gravy too thick… add broth, milk, cream or white wine until it is to your desired consistency.